golemhq/golem/docs/source/golem-api.md

 - **browser**: the current browser instance, if it was already instantiated
-- **steps**: a list of steps gathered throught the execution.
+- **steps**: a list of steps gathered throughout the execution.
 The steps end up in the report
 - **browser_name**: the name of the browser selected for this single execution
 - **settings**: a dictionary of settings
 - **project**: the name of the current project